 Livia Soprano is expert at dealing out verbal ambiguities.
-She uses her forked tongue to drive her agendas forward, saying things she does not mean, and meaning things she does not say.
+She uses her forked tongue to drive her agendas forward, saying things she does not mean and meaning things she does not say.
 She tells Corrado, in her typically ambiguous way, that several of his capos have been routinely meeting at Green Grove, leading him to believe that Tony is making a move against him.
 She catalyzes Corrado’s decision to make a preemptive hit on Tony.
 (Livia has exhibited a filicidal tendency before, but this particular maneuver seems directly spurred by Tony’s efforts to sell her house.)

-I suspect many viewers see David Chase’s use of ambiguity as they see Livia’s exploitation of ambiguity – as an underhanded way to promote some dark, selfish agenda.
+I suspect many viewers see David Chase’s use of ambiguity as they see Livia’s exploitation of ambiguity—as an underhanded way to promote some dark, selfish agenda.
 I say this because of the angry tenor of much of the commentary and criticism after the supremely ambiguous cut-to-black in the series finale in 2007.
 Many shrill voices attacked Chase for toying with his viewers.
 They claimed that Chase was making a mockery of their investment in the show, or that he was mocking television itself, or nihilistically mocking the idea that any sort of meaning is possible.
 It was all a big trick, they insisted, played by a big trickster.
 Of course, some others were convinced that the ending was not ambiguous at all, concluding absolutely that Tony was killed that night.
 But this camp sees Chase as a trickster as well, a brilliant rascal who peppered his show (and subsequent interviews) with clues which, when pieced together correctly, definitively reveal the final trick.
 If you can’t see that Tony was killed, they argue, well then, the trick’s on you.

 The perception of David Chase as trickster may exist, at least partly, because of his public persona.
 In interviews, he usually seems a bit bemused and distant.
 His ironic sense of humor can seem mocking.
-But the larger reason, I think, is because The Sopranos has not been adequately placed (at least in the public’s perception) in the long line of great works of art that explore the idea of ambiguity.
+But the larger reason, I think, is because The Sopranos has not been adequately placed in the public perception as part of the long line of great works of art that explore the idea of ambiguity.
 That final cut-to-black is not a trick.
 It is one last example of Chase’s earnest refusal to present the world in black-and-white, life-or-death terms.
 Ambiguity was the overarching preoccupation of 20th-century art, from Stravinsky’s polytonal symphonies to Picasso’s cubism to Faulkner’s novels.
 First appearing in 1999, The Sopranos is stamped with the century’s concern with ambiguity.
 Each artist must use the elements of his particular medium to create and explore ambiguity: Stravinsky composed with chromatic and dissonant scales, Picasso painted multiple perspectives onto one canvas, and Faulkner narrated from multiple viewpoints.
 Chase uses the elements of television: characters, storylines, sound and imagery.